 Here's how Faster Payments typically work (when using for payroll):

 You prepare your data: To kick off the process, you'll need to prepare your payroll data (salaries, tax deductions, benefits, etc).

-Pay is calculated and approved: You'll then need to calculate the net pay for each employee after taxes, deductions, and any other factors (which an automated solution like Pento will take care of for you 👀).
+Pay is calculated and approved: You'll then need to calculate the net pay for each employee after taxes, deductions, and any other factors (which a dedicated UK payroll software will take care of for you 👀).

 Once the calculations are reviewed and approved, the total payroll amount is ready for transfer.